Leaderboard

 1 point

-I think we all knew this sort of thing was happening behind closed doors in drum corps.
+37. I think we all knew this sort of thing was happening behind closed doors in drum corps.
 The show designs have gotten increasingly ridiculous to the point where it's not an endeavor worth pursuing from an artistic standpoint along with member safety.
-Hopefully dci will do us all a favor and fold1 point
+Hopefully dci will do us all a favor and fold

-It's getting to the point where when you try to find positives, it's merely trying to defend the indefensible.
-Burn it all down.1 point
+38. It's getting to the point where when you try to find positives, it's merely trying to defend the indefensible.
+Burn it all down.

 This leaderboard is set to Chicago/GMT-05:00